 Dual-fuel ranges are the best bet for serious cooks who prefer the accuracy, responsiveness and visual cue of a gas cooktop along with the even and consistent temperatures of an electric oven.
-They can be pricey -- dual-fuel ranges easily can run $2,000 or more -- but they're typically loaded with high-end features and quality components.
+They can be pricey -- dual-fuel ranges typically start at $2,000 -- but they're usually loaded with high-end features and quality components.

 In this category, the KitchenAid KFDD500ESS (Est. $2,300) looks to have a nice blend of performance and value.
 This freestanding model combines a gas cooktop with dual electric ovens for maximum flexibility.
 The lower, larger cavity has convection cooking capabilities, and features such as the ability to automatically adjust cooking times in conventional recipes to convection cooking, though in CNET's testing that feature, called EasyConvect Conversion -- proved not to be all that easy -- or accurate -- to use.
 No matter, says CNET's Ashlee Clark Thompson, who adds that these and other small bobbles don't change the fact that "the KitchenAid KFDD500ESS is a strong option for the home cook who multi-tasks at mealtime."

 The gas cooktop has five burners -- four circular and one center oval one -- that range in power up to 17,000 BTU.
 A griddle for use with center burner is included.
 The oven boasts a total capacity of 6.7 cubic feet, split between a 2.5-cubic-foot upper cavity and a 4.2-cubic foot lower one.
 Both ovens work independently for flexibility.
 "Smells stay contained within each oven -- no need to worry that the bacon you cook in the lower oven will make the sugar cookies in the top taste like pork," Thompson says.
 In addition to convection, there's a steam rack that lets you add moisture to your cooking.